About

 Profile

-Before establishing his own practice, Oscar Diaz worked as a designer for Matali Crasset in Paris.
-From 2004 to 2006, He studied Product Design at the Royal College of Art in London, under the direction of Ron Arad.
+Before establishing his own practice, Oscar Diaz worked as a industrial designer for Matali Crasset in Paris, designing anything from perfume bottles to interiors.
+He then moved to London to study Product Design at the Royal College of Art graduating in 2006.
+Upon graduation he worked briefly at the Oribe Design Centre in Japan before returning to London to set up his studio in 2007.

-In parallel to his studio practice, Oscar also regularly talks about his work process, or leads design workshops at schools, universities and institutions such as the British Council (UK), ECAL (CH), FA ČVUT (CZ) EBABX (FR), ADIF-FAD (ES), Brunel University (UK), Middlesex University (UK) or Kun Shan University (TW).
+In parallel to his studio practice, Oscar also regularly talks about his work process, or leads design workshops at schools, universities and institutions such as The British Council (UK), ECAL (CH), FA ČVUT (CZ), EBABX (FR), ADIF-FAD (ES), Brunel University (UK), Middlesex University (UK) or Kun Shan University (TW).

-He also taught at the Royal College of Art in London where he co-led "Platform 21" (2013-2015) together with Yuri Suzuki .
+Oscar also taught at the Royal College of Art in London where he co-led "Platform 21" (2013-2015) together with Yuri Suzuki .
 "Platform 21" was teaching unit exploring the intersection between technology and entertainment.

 His work has been included in exhibitions at the MoMA (US), Z33 (BE), Museum Boijmans van Beuningen (NL) , Martha Steward (DE) and the Triennale di Milano (IT).